Chapter 3 : How Soon is Now?

-“Ah, yeah, Molly makes it Imperturbable.”
-I said remembering her frequent trips to the entry way to secure our meetings.
+“Ah, yeah, Molly makes it Imperturbable,” I said remembering her trips to the entry way to secure our meetings.
 I glanced at Ginny, she was evidently tired of being out of the loop.
 “You know… if you toss something at the doorway and it bounces off, you’ll know it’s Imperturbable.”

 Ginny smiled at me, “Thanks, Tonks.
 I’ll give it a try tonight.”

 I rolled my eyes, set down my guitar case, and opened it so they couldn’t see its contents.
-Then I pulled out my broom, grinned, and said, “I got this guitar case at a Weird Sisters concert.
-They didn’t give me the guitar though.”
+Then I pulled out my broom with a grin and said, “I got this guitar case at a Weird Sisters concert.
+They wouldn’t give me the guitar though.”

 I saw Remus smirking at me from behind.
 “Something amusing you, Remus?”
 I asked as we waited by the door for Moody to use the put-outer.